8 Creative Ways To Use Turmeric In Your Diet

 First, it activates a set of receptors responsible for regulating genes that control blood sugar uptake and utilization.

 Next, it downregulates certain enzymes that release sugar into the blood.
 In fact, it actually improves enzyme activity associated with the storage of blood sugar.
-These actions can substantially contribute to healthy blood sugar balance that many of us have lost the ability to regulate with our modern lifestyles.
+These actions can substantially contribute to a healthy blood sugar balance that many of us have lost the ability to regulate with our modern lifestyles.

 Again, combined with a ketogenic diet you are likely amplifying these effects and restoring the metabolic flexibility your body is designed to have.